Joshuafolorunsho/Movie-list/README.md

 # Movie List Page

-This movie list page is built with HTML, a bit of custom CSS, Bootstrap4 and vanilla JS
+This movie list page is built with HTML, a bit of custom CSS, Bootstrap 4 and vanilla JS

 ## Contribution Guide

 - Fork the repository, clone and make sure you are not working on the `master branch`

+After forking to clone, do

 ```bash
 git clone https://github.com/{your-github-username}/movie-list.git